hbgit/flutter_a_z/README.md

 ## YouTube Clone

 - The goal of this APP is to adopt and simulate the YouTube APP based on a specific Playlist from YouTube service.

+- The source code is available at: https://github.com/hbgit/flutter_a_z/tree/feature_youtubeclone

 - In this APP was adopted:
     - Youtube API (https://developers.google.com/youtube/v3/docs/search/list)